SchulzLab/JAMI/docs/index.rst

 .. figure:: _static/consider_zeros_CMI.png

- Supplemental Figure 6: Comparison of CMI values when accounting for duplicated zero expression values to the -nozeros mode in which they are ignored.
+ Supplemental Figure 6: Comparison of CMI values when accounting for duplicated zero expression values to the -rankzeros mode in which they are ignored.
 It is evident that the CMI values are affected by this.
 Notably, the -nozero mode produces positive CMI values even when a gene or miRNA is not expressed.

 .. figure:: _static/consider_zeros_pval.png

  Supplemental Figure 7: Comparison of p-values when accounting for duplicated zero expression values to the -nozero mode in which they are ignored.
 As can be expected from the differences in CMI values shown in Supplemental Figure 6, p-values may change drastically when zero expression values are present.

 Accounting for the bias introduced by duplicated zero expression value improves the results of the ceRNA interaction network we computed above.
-To test this, we iterated through each modulator gene and computed the ranks (highest CMI with rank = 1) of its interaction when accounting for zeros and when not accounting for zeros (-nozeros mode).
+To test this, we iterated through each modulator gene and computed the ranks (highest CMI with rank = 1) of its interaction when accounting for zeros and when not accounting for zeros (-rankzeros mode).
 Next, we identified miRNA interactions with experimental evidence using miRTarBase [Chou2015]_ (version 7, downloaded December 6, 2017).
 We hypothesize that accounting for zeros improves the ranks of miRNA interactions with experimental evidence.
-Indeed, for the ceRNA network of Tay et al. [Tay2014]_, we observe a significant improvement in the rank (wilcoxon test p = 0.037 two-sided, 0.019 one-sided).
+Indeed, for the ceRNA network of Tay et al. [Tay2014]_, we observe a significant improvement in the rank  (wilcoxon test p = 0.049 two-sided, 0.025 one-sided).

 .. figure:: _static/mirtarbase_rank_evidence_global.png